-We are extremely excited to announce that our album Inver will be released on 5 May 2017, preceded by a single on 14 April 2017, through the lovely people at Folkwit Records
+We are extremely excited to announce that our album Inver is now available through the lovely people at Folkwit Records

 We’ve been working on this album for 3 long years so are very happy to finally be bringing it to you.
 In order to properly celebrate, we’ll be holding a SPECIAL CELEBRATION CONCERT on Saturday 27 May 2017, at Trinity Church, Gosforth, Newcastle upon Tyne.
 You can now get your TICKETS, and even get a limited time bundle deal, a copy of the album and a ticket for the gig at a bargain price!

 Or you can rush out and get your copy right now.
 Available at all good record stores and online retailers.